 - repair or replace damaged flooring that be a safety hazard

 - fees associated with Professional Engineers or qualified professionals to validate repairs

 Important: Have you done any of these repairs before getting your application approved in writing?
 If so, they won’t be eligible for funding under this program.
 Once you get approval, all work must start within 30 days and be completed within 90 days.

 How much financial support is available?

-We will provide eligible households with up to $20,000 for the needed repairs.
+We will provide eligible owners with up to $30,000 for the needed repairs.
 This is a contribution, not a loan, which means it doesn’t have to be repaid.
-If you live on-reserve in northern or remote areas, the maximum amount may be increased by 25%.
+If the property is on-reserve in northern or remote areas, the maximum amount may be increased by 25%.

 What if I need repairs but it’s not an emergency?

 You may be eligible for one of our other on-reserve housing programs.
 For example, we have a program to help with repairs to improve the health and safety of on-reserve housing.
 There’s also a programs to fund accessibility modifications and adaptations for seniors and people with disabilities.